-iOS 10.3.3 isn’t a milestone upgrade but it could still have a significant impact on your device’s performance, particularly if you own an older iPhone or iPad or if you’re upgrading from an older version of iOS like iOS 10.2.1 or iOS 9.
+iOS 10.3.3 isn’t a milestone upgrade, but it could still have a significant impact on your device’s performance, particularly if you own an older iPhone or iPad or if you’re upgrading from an older version of iOS like iOS 10.2.1 or iOS 9.

 If you’re coming from an older version of iOS, your iOS 10.3.3 update will actually be much bigger thanks to iOS 10.3.2 and any other iOS updates you skipped along the way.
-You’ll get features and fixes from older iOS updates baked into your version of iOS 10.3.3.
+You’ll get features and fixes from those older iOS updates baked into your version of iOS 10.3.3.

-This guide will walk you through these reasons and help you decide if iOS 10.3.3 is worth it for you and your device.
+If you’re on the fence about upgrading, this guide will walk you through these reasons and help you decide if iOS 10.3.3 is worth it for you and your device.

 Install iOS 10.3.3 If You Want Better Security

-If you value your security, you'll want to seriously consider downloading the iOS 10.3.3 update on your iPhone or iPad.
+If you value your security, you'll want to seriously consider downloading the iOS 10.3.3 update on your iPhone, iPad, or iPod touch.

-iOS 10.3.3 brings (by our count) 24 security patches and it addresses vulnerabilities plaguing Contacts, Messages, Notifications, and Safari.
+iOS 10.3.3 brings 24 security patches addressing vulnerabilities plaguing Contacts, Messages, Notifications, and Safari.

-It also includes a patch for a potentially dangerous Wi-Fi exploit dubbed "Broadpwn".
+It also includes a patch for a potentially dangerous Wi-Fi exploit dubbed "Broadpwn."
 That patch alone is a great reason to install iOS 10.3.3 right now or in the immediate future.

-If you passed on iOS 10.3.2, your version of iOS 10.3.3 will deliver 23 additional security patches for potentially dangerous issues.
+If you passed on iOS 10.3.2, iOS 10.3.3 will deliver 23 additional security patches for potentially dangerous issues.

-If you skipped iOS 10.3.1, your iOS 10.3.3 update will bring its security patch.
+If you skipped iOS 10.3.1, your iOS 10.3.3 update will bring its lone security patch.
 If you skipped iOS 10.3, iOS 10.3.3 will bring its monster list of patches to your device.

 The iOS 10.3 update delivered over 60 known patches for potential exploits.
 That's substantial, even for a milestone upgrade.
-The previous version of iOS 10, iOS 10.2.1, brought 14 known patches.

 If you skipped the iOS 10.2.1 update and/or the iOS 10.2 update, iOS 10.3.3 brings their security patches with it.
-Again, the iOS 10.2.1 update had 14 important patches on board.
+The iOS 10.2.1 update had 14 important patches on board.
 You can see them all right here.

 If you failed to install Apple's iOS 9.3.5 update, iOS 10.3.3 will also bring the three crucial security patches it delivered last year.
 These patch up serious security problems that could potentially expose your calls, contacts, texts, and emails.